Dhii/io-resource-interface/README.md

 to a variable in memory, not only to an actual stream or file.
 A database connection could also be a resource, and one could execute queries by writing to such a resource.
+5. Provide better, more specialized exceptions.
+We believe that when a component with a narrow purpose, such as a resource, throws an exception, it should be possible for high-level code to get information about what went wrong without prior knowledge of the component's implementation, and without having prior reference to it.
+This allows exception handlers to be more de-coupled and self-contained, increasing SoC and interoperability.

 ### Compatibility
 Interfaces in this package are mostly compatible with the [`StreamInterface`]